A dance film initiative by Dance Hub SA in partnership with Ausdance ACT & supported by Ausdance SA

 Music utilised must be an original track with the synchronisation license granted by the composer for use in the film; or from a CC0 (creative commons zero) library with the composer/s credited and the library / URL credited in the film.

-- You must be currently based in South Australian or the Australian Capital Territory or due to extenuating circumstances have lived outside of SA or ACT due to travel restrictions and the Covid-19 pandemic but usually reside in SA or the ACT.
+- You must be currently based in South Australia or the Australian Capital Territory or due to extenuating circumstances currently living outside of SA or ACT, but usually reside in SA or the ACT.

 - You have a new well-conceived idea that is specifically made for digital presentation

 - The project has the potential to develop the Choreographer’s skills in new ways